-Pocket irrigation is a technique for removing food debris and bacteria from the gumline by using a controlled spray of pressurized water.
+Pocket or gum irrigation is a technique for removing food debris and bacteria between the teeth and gums by using a controlled spray of pressurized water.
 The treatment is often used in conjunction with other treatments, particularly for gum disease and other periodontal issues.

-In most cases, dental irrigation procedures are used as part of a larger treatment plan, such as in deep cleanings or pocket reduction surgery.
+In most cases, gum irrigation procedures are used as part of a larger treatment plan, such as in deep cleanings or pocket reduction surgery.
 When a patient comes in for an irrigation treatment, Dr. Bostani will use the pocket irrigator to clean in between the patient’s teeth and gums—or in dental terms, periodontal pockets.

-What Are the Benefits of Pocket Irrigation?
+What Are the Benefits of Pocket/Dental Irrigation?

 Pocket irrigation, sometimes referred to as gum irrigation, can also be done at home with a water jet, a device not unlike the aforementioned pocket irrigator.
 The process is similar to flossing, though probably should not replace it.

 Is dental irrigation necessary?

 Dental irrigation is an ideal means of removing food particles, debris, and the plaque that builds up between your teeth.
 This removes the bacteria from your mouth that can harm both your gums and tooth enamel by flushing out the pockets in your gums.